awsdocs/aws-iot-sitewise-user-guide/doc_source/analyze-exported-asset-data.md

    1. On the **Choose an IAM role** page, do the following:

-      1. Choose **Create an IAM role** to create a new service role that allows AWS Glue to access the S3 bucket\.
+      1. To create a new service role that allows AWS Glue to access the S3 bucket, choose **Create an IAM role**\.

       1. Enter a suffix for your role's name, such as **IoTSiteWiseDataCrawler**\.